marshallward/f90nml/papers/joss/paper.md

          '_start_index': {'x': 3}
     }
 ```
-When index is unspecified, then the index is also unspecified within the
+If the start index is unspecified, then the index is also unspecified within
-`Namelist`, although ordering remains 0-based within the Python environment.
+the `Namelist`, although ordering remains 0-based within the Python
-Additional control flags are also provided to control the start index.
+environment.
+Additional control flags are also provided to control the start
+index.

 `f90nml` also provides the following additional features: